rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 * Ask yourself:
   * When would you seed an application in a production ready environment?
   * Are ORMs like Sequelize essential to connect your application to a database?

+{{% read_before_4 "This tutorial is part 4 of 5 in this series."
+"Part 1:" "The minimal Node.js with Babel Setup" "https://www.robinwieruch.de/minimal-node-js-babel-setup/" "Part 2:" "How to setup Express.js in Node.js" "https://www.robinwieruch.de/node-js-express-tutorial/" "Part 3:" "How to create a REST API with Express.js in Node.js" "https://www.robinwieruch.de/node-express-server-rest-api/" "Part 5:" "Creating a REST API with Express.js and PostgreSQL" "https://www.robinwieruch.de/postgresql-express-node-rest-api/" %}}